-- timber stiles warped, splintered, cracked or bruised - metal stiles twisted, bent, kinked, crushed or with cracked welds or damaged feet - rungs, steps, treads or top plates which are missing, worn, damaged or loose - tie rods missing, broken or loose - ropes, braces, or brackets which are missing, broken or worn, and - timber members which are covered with opaque paint or other treatment that could disguise faults in the timber.
+- timber stiles warped, splintered, cracked or bruised - metal stiles twisted, bent, kinked, crushed or with cracked welds or damaged feet - rungs, steps, treads or top plates that are missing, worn, damaged or loose - tie rods missing, broken or loose - ropes, braces, or brackets that are missing, broken or worn - timber members that are covered with opaque paint or other treatment that could disguise faults in the timber.

-Ladder checklist lf a la If a ladder is used for short-term light duty work, check that: ladde vpe of ladder is appropriate to the task.
-Do not use 'domestic' or 'home-made' ers.
-All ladders must comply with the AS/NZS 1892 series and users must follow nanufacturer's/suppliers' recommendations on safe use faults adder is in good condition.
-Before it is used, the ladder should be inspected for s, such as broken rungs, rails and footing.
-Consult the manufacturer's/suppliers' klist, if available dama aged ladders are removed from service the la adder is on firm, stable and level ground the la adder is the correct height for the task to avoid reaching or stretching the ladder is not too close or too far from the support structure.
+Ladder Checklist If a ladder is used for short-term light duty work, check that: the type of ladder is appropriate to the task.
+Do not use 'domestic' or 'home-made' ladders.
+Further information on portable ladders is available in AS/NZS 1892 series and users must follow the manufacturer's/supplier's recommendations on safe use the ladder is in good condition.
+Before it is used, the ladder should be inspected for faults, such as broken rungs, rails and footing damaged ladders are removed from service the ladder is on firm, stable and level ground the ladder is the correct height for the task to avoid reaching or stretching the ladder is not too close or too far from the support structure.
 The ratio must be 4:1.
-For example, the distance between the ladder base and the supporting structure should be about one metre for every four metres of working ladder height the ladder is secured against displacement (i.e. slipping or sliding) and/or there is another person holding the base of the ladder the ladder is not placed so that the weight of the ladder and any person using the ladder is supported by the rungs all th e locking devices on the ladder are secure rials or tools are not carried while climbing the ladder.
-Tools should be carried in I belt or side pouch only light duty work is undertaken while on the ladder, where three points of contact can be maintained and tools can be operated safely with one hand slip resistant base, rungs or steps are provided slip r esistant shoes are worn metal or wire bound ladders are never used close to energised power lines; non- metallic ladders must be used instead ladders are not used: х in access areas or next to doors Х on scaffolding or an elevating work platform to get extra height Х next to power lines Х in very wet or windy conditions х next to traffic areas unless the working area is barricaded.
+For example, the distance between the ladder base and the supporting structure should be about one metre for every four metres of working ladder height the ladder is secured against displacement (i.e. slipping or sliding) and/or there is another person holding the base of the ladder the ladder is not placed so that the weight of the ladder and any person using the ladder is supported by the rungs all the locking devices on the ladder are secure materials or tools are not carried while climbing the ladder.
+Tools should be carried in a tool belt or side pouch only light duty work is undertaken while on the ladder, where three points of contact can be maintained and tools can be operated safely with one hand slip resistant base, rungs or steps are provided slip resistant shoes are worn metal or wire bound ladders are never used close to energised power lines; non-metallic ladders must be used instead ladders are not used: in access areas or next to doors on scaffolding or an elevating work platform to get extra height next to power lines in very wet or windy conditions next to traffic areas unless the working area is barricaded.

-7.3 Administrative control measures
+7.2 Administrative control measures